 The truth of the matter is that you aren’t going anywhere sitting in stagnancy just because you’re too afraid to go beyond the comfort zone.
 It is one thing to be grateful, but how will you get better if you don’t push yourself?

 I knew I loved to write, and I also am a fan of social media.
-I even knew it would take discipline to get up in the morning, start working towards those goals, and attempting to make a career out of it.
+I even knew it would take discipline to get up in the morning, start working towards those goals and attempting to make a career out of it.

 But until I got myself into high gear and did what I needed to do, I was in the same position.
 Nothing changed in my behavior, and I never got anywhere with my goals.
 To get different results, you have to exhibit unique behavior.
-That requires you to get out of the comfort zone.
+That requires you to get out of your comfort zone.

 2. Being Uncomfortable Helps You Grow

-According to Forbes, being uncomfortable is the key to success and impart creative, personal, and career growth.
+Being uncomfortable is the key to success and impart creative, personal, and career growth.

 If you want to become a better person, the old habit has to die, and that’s never comfortable for anyone.
 Once you’re willing to grow and come out of your comfort zone, you pick up more skills along the way because you’ve allowed yourself to learn & evolve.